muralikrishna02/Bird_Species_Classification_using_MongoDB_and_CNNs/README.md

 ## Data Collection and Storage
 Bird images are stored in MongoDB using GridFS.
-The script upload_data uploads images from a local directory to the MongoDB database.
+This uploads images from a local directory to the MongoDB database.

 ## Data Preprocessing
 Images are loaded from MongoDB, resized, and flattened.
 Categorical labels are mapped to numerical values, and the dataset is split into training and testing sets.